Scan Line Technique: Scheduling Meeting Rooms

 253. Meeting Rooms II🔒 | 🟠 |

-During a previous interview, I was asked a very classic and practical algorithm problem: the Meeting Room Scheduling problem.
+In a previous interview, I was asked a classic and practical algorithm problem: the Meeting Room Scheduling problem.

 You are given several intervals in the form [begin, end]

-, representing the start and end times of several meetings.
+, which represent the start and end times of some meetings.
 Please calculate the minimum number of meeting rooms required.

 // Return the number of meeting rooms to be reserved